robole/vscode-profile-status/README.md

 </h1>
 <h4 align="center">Know which your profile you're using, <em>no doubt</em>!</h4>

 > Its best to consider this as an ***experiment***.
-Since the Extension API does not expose any functionality related to profiles, I have done a crafty workaround to get the profile name.
+Since the Extension API does not expose any functionality related to profiles, I have done a crafty workaround to get the profile name in global state.
 However this has some [limitations](#current-limitations) as outlined below.
 >
->Microsoft do *not* plan to add anything related to profiles to the Extensions API (see [issue](https://github.com/microsoft/vscode/issues/208195#issuecomment-2046778283)).
+> Microsoft do *not* plan to add anything related to profiles to the Extensions API (see [issue](https://github.com/microsoft/vscode/issues/208195#issuecomment-2046778283)).
 If you are interested in this as feature, you can leave a [review in the VS Code Marketplace](https://marketplace.visualstudio.com/items?itemName=robole.profile-status&ssr=false#review-details) and I can raise an issue again with Microsoft if there is enough interest.

 The profile name appears as an item on the left-hand side of the status bar, baby baby. 👊